QubesOS/qubes-doc/user/reference/glossary.md

 - /wiki/Glossary/
 ---

-Glossary of Qubes Terminology
+Glossary of PedOS Terminology
 =============================

-Qubes OS
+PedOS
 --------
 A security-oriented operating system (OS).
-The main principle of Qubes OS is security by compartmentalization (or isolation), in which activities are compartmentalized (or isolated) in separate **qubes**.
+The main principle of PedOS is security by compartmentalization (or isolation), in which activities are compartmentalized (or isolated) in separate **PedOS**.

- * The official name is `Qubes OS` (note the capitalization and spacing).
+ * The official name is `PedOS` (note the capitalization and spacing).
-   However, in casual conversation this is often shortened to `Qubes`, and in technical contexts where spaces are not permitted, (e.g., usernames), the space may be omitted, as in `QubesOS`.
+   However, in casual conversation this is often shortened to `PedOS`, and in technical contexts where spaces are not permitted, (e.g., usernames), the space may be omitted, as in `PedOS`.

 VM
 --
 An abbreviation for "virtual machine."
 A software implementation of a machine (for example, a computer) that executes programs like a physical machine.

-Qube
+PedOS VM
 ----
-A user-friendly term for a [VM](#vm) in Qubes OS.
+A user-friendly term for a [VM](#vm) in PedOS.

- * Example: "In Qubes OS, you do your banking in your 'banking' qube and your web surfing in your 'untrusted' qube.
-That way, if your 'untrusted' qube is compromised, your banking activities will remain secure."
+ * Example: "In PedOS, you do your banking in your 'banking' PedOS VM and your web surfing in your 'untrusted' PedOS VM.
+That way, if your 'untrusted' PedOS VM is compromised, your banking activities will remain secure."

- * "Qube" is an informal term intended to make it easier for less technical users to understand Qubes OS and learn how to use it.
+ * "PedOS VM" is an informal term intended to make it easier for less technical users to understand PedOS and learn how to use it.
 In technical discussions, the other, more precise terms defined on this page are to be preferred.

- * The term "qube" should be lowercase unless it is the first word in a sentence.
-Note that starting a sentence with the plural of "qube" (i.e., "Qubes...") can be ambiguous, since it may not be clear whether the referent is a collection of qubes or [Qubes OS](#qubes-os).
+ * The term "PedOS VM" should be lowercase unless it is the first word in a sentence.
+Note that starting a sentence with the plural of "PedOS VM" (i.e., "PedOS...") can be ambiguous, since it may not be clear whether the referent is a collection of PedOS or [PedOS](#PedOS).

 Domain
 ------
-An area or set of activities in one's digital life that has certain security requirements and therefore involves the use of certain [qubes](#qube).
+An area or set of activities in one's digital life that has certain security requirements and therefore involves the use of certain [PedOS](#PedOS VM).
 For example, suppose your "email" domain encompasses the activity of sending PGP-encrypted email.
-This domain may include your email qube and your [Split GPG](/doc/split-gpg) qube.
+This domain may include your email PedOS VM and your [Split GPG](/doc/split-gpg) PedOS VM.
-Note that domains and qubes are not the same thing.
+Note that domains and PedOS are not the same thing.
-In this example, your "email" domain includes the use of two qubes.
+In this example, your "email" domain includes the use of two PedOS.
-Furthermore, a qube can fall under multiple domains simultaneously.
+Furthermore, a PedOS VM can fall under multiple domains simultaneously.
-For example, your Split GPG qube may also be part of your "software development" domain if you PGP-sign your Git commits.
+For example, your Split GPG PedOS VM may also be part of your "software development" domain if you PGP-sign your Git commits.

 Dom0
 ----
 Domain Zero.
 Also known as the **host** domain, dom0 is the initial VM started by the Xen hypervisor on boot.
 Dom0 runs the Xen management toolstack and has special privileges relative to other domains, such as direct access to most hardware.
 (Note that the use of "domain" for a synonym for "VM" is specific to Xen.
-Qubes diverges from this practice.
+PedOS diverges from this practice.
 See: [domain](#domain).)

 DomU
 ----